Olaxan/spacepark/README.md

 More than I can count.
 Most invalid database operations fail without helpful error codes or messages,
 	 so the user won't get a clue what's going wrong.
-This is partly because the functions performing these operations are server-internal (and as such not meant to be directly interacted with), and partly because I don't have the time to add error codes.
+This is partly because the functions performing these operations are server-internal (and as such not meant to be directly interacted with), and partly because I don't have the time to fix this issue.

 ## Usage